Hierarchical Clustering With Confidence: Conditional inference: should we merge?

 When testing for differences in means between two predefined clusters or groups, the statistic in \eqref{test:statistic} yields the standard F test.
 However, for clusters dependent on data via the greedy merging algorithm, the null distribution of this statistic is no longer an F distribution.
 Hereafter, we denote the test statistic $R^{(t)}\left(X; \wincluobs{t}{1}, \wincluobs{t}{2}\right)$ as simply $R^{(t)}$, and its observed counterpart, $R^{(t)}\left(X_o; \wincluobs{t}{1}, \wincluobs{t}{2}\right)$, as $R_o^{(t)}$.

-\citet{yun2023selective} derive the distribution of this statistic under the null hypothesis \eqref{eq:hypothesis} by conditioning on the clustering output, and show that it follows a truncated F distribution in the absence of additional randomization in the algorithm.
+For traditional (non-randomized) hierarchical clustering, \citet{yun2023selective} derive the distribution of this statistic under the null hypothesis \eqref{eq:hypothesis} by conditioning on the clustering output, showing that it follows a truncated F distribution.
 In general, however, this null distribution is not available in closed form, as the truncation region typically lacks an explicit characterization, except in a few special cases.
 Consequently, \cite{yun2023selective} employ Monte Carlo approximations to compute their p-values, which cannot be calculated exactly.
 As emphasized earlier in the paper, we take a different approach to this problem by utilizing our randomization scheme to altogether bypass the need to describe the underlying conditioning event.